BRAINCHN/AION/README.md

 This is an experiment in auto generating a Modelfile to create an agent.
 NOT WORKING yet ....<br />
+<br />prompt is version 1 of a AION Linux System Administrator<br />
 ```bash
 python3 -c "from huggingface_hub import snapshot_download snapshot_download(repo_id='deepseek-ai/DeepSeek-Coder-V2-Lite-Instruct', local_dir='./DeepSeek-Coder-V2-Lite-Instruct')
 huggingface-cli login